vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ### The problem

 Let's say we want to do some data aggregation on our PBHO list: we want to get the minimum, maximum, and average temperature recorded by the air conditioner.
-And we want to calculate this for all the data in the PBHO list, not just the last 10 rows.
+And we want to calculate this for all the data in our PBHO list, not just the last 10 rows.
 How can we do this?

 One way is to remove the row limit we had in `AirConditionerLogs`.
 That way, the entire data set would be downloaded.
 We could then create a dataflow to aggregate the data.